-The Company is obligated to make revenue-sharing payments to CPRIT with respect to net sales of any product covered by the contract, up to a maximum repayment of certain percentage of the aggregate amount paid to the Company by CPRIT under the CPRIT contract.
+The Company is obligated to make revenue-sharing payments to CPRIT with respect to net sales of any product covered by the contract, up to a maximum repayment of a certain percentage of the aggregate amount paid to the Company by CPRIT under the CPRIT contract.
 The payments are determined as a percentage of net sales, which may be reduced if the Company is required to obtain a license from a third party to sell any such product.
 In addition, upon meeting the foregoing limitation on revenue-sharing payments, the Company agreed to make continued revenue-sharing payments to CPRIT of less than 1% of net sales.

 The CPRIT grant is subject to funding conditions including a matching funds requirement where the Company will match 50% of funding from the CPRIT grant.
-As of March 31, 2020, the Company has received an aggregate of \$9.6 million from the CPRIT grant and there was \$9.1 million of funds available for the Company to draw upon meeting certain requirements.
-There was no funding received from CPRIT during the three months ended March 31, 2020.
-At March 31, 2020 and December 31, 2019, the Company had deferred revenue of \$0 and \$541,701, respectively, related to the CPRIT contract.
-At March 31, 2020 and December 31, 2019, the Company had grants receivable of \$591,129 and \$0, respectively, related to the CPRIT contract.
+As of June 30, 2020, the Company has received an aggregate of \$9.6 million from the CPRIT grant and there was \$9.1 million of funds available for the Company to draw upon meeting certain requirements.
+A portion of the remaining \$9.1 million CPRIT grant was for a castration-resistant prostate study (approximately \$2.6 million).
+As we have elected not to pursue this study, we will be requesting from CPRIT approval to redeploy the allocated prostate study funds to our expanded Ewing sarcoma trial.
+We have been approved for an extension of the CPRIT agreement with contract end date of November 30, 2020.

+There was no funding received from CPRIT during the six months ended June 30, 2020.
+At June 30, 2020 and December 31, 2019, the Company had deferred revenue of \$0 and \$541,701, respectively, related to the CPRIT contract.
+At June 30, 2020 and December 31, 2019, the Company had grants receivable of \$1,834,439 and \$0, respectively, related to the CPRIT contract.